rayne-wiselman/azure-content/articles/hyper-v-recovery-manager-azure.md

 <p>Use Azure Site Recovery to protect virtual machines running on Hyper-V hosts located in System Center Virtual Machine Manager (VMM) clouds.
 You can configure:</p>

 <ul>
+<li><b>On-premises to Azure protection</b>—Replicate on-premise virtual machines located on Hyper-V host servers in VMM clouds to Azure.
+You configure and enable protection settings in Azure Site Recovery vaults.
+Virtual machine data is replicated from the on-premises Hyper-V server to Azure storage.</li>

 <li><b>On-premises to on-premises protection</b>—Replicate virtual machines located on Hyper-V host servers in VMM clouds from one on-premises site to another.
 You configure and enable protection settings in Azure Site Recovery vaults.
 Virtual machine data is replicated from one on-premises Hyper-V server to another.
-Azure Site Recovery simply orchestrates the process.</li>
+Azure Site Recovery simply orchestrates the process.
-<li><b>On-premises to Azure protection</b>—Replicate on-premise virtual machines located on Hyper-V host servers in VMM clouds to Azure.
-You configure and enable protection settings in Azure Site Recovery vaults.
-Virtual machine data is replicated from the on-premises Hyper-V server to Azure storage.
-Learn about this scenario in <a href="http://go.microsoft.com/fwlink/?LinkId=398764">Getting Started with Azure Site Recovery: On-Premises to Azure Protection</a>.</li>
+Learn about this scenario in <a href="http://go.microsoft.com/fwlink/?LinkId=398765">Getting Started with Azure Site Recovery: On-Premises to On-Premises Protection</a>.</li>

 </ul>

 <h2><a id="about"></a>About this tutorial</h2>

-<p>This tutorial is intended to help you deploy Azure Site Recovery for a quick proof-of-concept.
+<P>This tutorial is intended to help you deploy Azure Site Recovery for a quick proof-of-concept.
 It uses the quickest path and default settings where possible.
-Including steps to:</p>
+Including steps to:
 <ul>
-<li>Set up an Azure Site Recovery vault—Get a certificate uploaded to the vault and set up on the source VMM server, and  generate a vault key.</li>
+<li>Set up an Azure Site Recovery vault—Get a certificate uploaded to the vault and set up on the source VMM server, and  generate a vault key. </li>
-<li>Set up VMM servers—Install the Azure Site Recovery Provider on the source and target VMM server.</li>
+<li>Set up the source VMM server and Hyper-V host servers—Install the Azure Site Recovery Provider on the source VMM server, and install the Azure Recovery Services Agent on Hyper-V host servers.</li>
-<li>Configure the VMM clouds—Configure protection settings for VMM clouds.</li>
+<li>Configure the VMM clouds—Configure protection settings for clouds on the source VMM server.</li>
-<li>Enable virtual machines—Enable protection for virtual machines.</li>
+<li>Enable virtual machines—Enable protection for virtual machines</li>
 <li>Run a failover—Create a recovery plan and run a test failover.</li>
 </ul>

-<P>For information about a full deployment read:</P>
+For information about a full deployment see:</P>

 <UL>
 <LI><a href="http://go.microsoft.com/fwlink/?LinkId=321294">Planning Guide for Azure Site Recovery</a>—Describes the planning steps you should complete before a starting a full deployment.</LI>